Nethraa: Production

 The film materialised during August 2016, with Vinay announcing that he would work with on a film with A. Venkatesh and subsequently the shoot began during August 2016.
 Venkatesh then selected Subiksha to play the leading female role, that of the titular character who travels from Karaikudi to Canada.
 Venkatesh picked the actress after being impressed with her performance in Vijay Milton's Kadugu (2016), which the pair worked on.
 Thaman Kumar was also selected to portray a role in the film, while a comedy track with Rajendran and Robo Shankar was filmed during September 2016.
 Further portions of the film were shot in Karaikudi and in Germany.
 Many critical and mind blowing visuals of the film was done by cinematographer A. Jeyaprakash.
 Shoot was completed by early 2017.

 Soundtrack

-The Soundtrack was composed by Srikanth Deva.
+The soundtrack was composed by Srikanth Deva in his fifth collaboration with Venkatesh.